 Commissioners toured Longview Power, one of the newest and most efficient coal-fired power plants in the U.S. Commissioners also visited the Morgantown campus of the National Energy Technology Laboratory and heard from portfolio managers leading coal and carbon capture research projects.

-- NARUC is grateful to the U.S. Department of Energy, Office of Fossil Energy and the National Energy Technology Laboratory for funding the Carbon Capture, Utilization, and Storage Partnership, which enables the resources and activities described on this webpage.
+- NARUC is grateful to the U.S. Department of Energy, Office of Fossil Energy and the National Energy Technology Laboratory for funding the Coal Modernization and Carbon Management Partnership, which enables the resources and activities described on this webpage.

-Key Carbon Capture, Utilization, and Storage Partnership Members:
+Key Coal Modernization and Carbon Management Partnership Members:

 - Commissioner Tony O'Donnell, Montana Public Service Commission